-Social media has become an integral part of the everyday life of millions of people around the globe.
-We follow news feed online, meet new people, gain knowledge, and read a lot of content.
-But have you ever thought that a high percentage of all information on the Web is plagiarized?
+Social media has become an integral part of the everyday lives of millions of people around the globe.
+We follow news feed online, meet new people, gain knowledge, and read a lot of content, but have you ever thought that a high percentage of all information on the Web is plagiarized?
+The ubiquitous social media has given rise to plagiarism, and should we blame the Internet or technology for it.
+Whatever it is, there is a major impact of social media on plagiarism.
 In this article, we will tell you why social media is increasingly strengthening this tendency.

 This notion started to be used in its current meaning back in the 17th century.
 Most likely, it comes from the Latin word “plagium”, which is translated as a “theft”.
 Thus, plagiarism is any work in the field of art or science, created by one person, but the authorship of which is deliberately hidden or attributed to a different person.
 The facts of plagiarism were revealed throughout the whole history of science and art.
 And at all times, plagiarists were disapproved of by the authors and society.
 However, neither moral grounds nor legal protection of copyright can stop this negative phenomenon.
 Moreover, the rapid development of social media and networks created a favorable environment for its growth.